Mahler Forum

 Felicitas Thun-Hohenstein

 Felicitas Thun-Hohenstein is a curator, art historian, and professor at the Institute for Art and Cultural Studies at the Academy of Fine Arts in Vienna.
 She heads several research projects, such as the Cathrin Pichler Archive for Art and Sciences (CPA) and The Dissident Goddesses’ Network.
 Her expansive teaching, research, lecturing, and exhibition activities focus on contemporary art, modern art, arts-based research, and feminist theory and art practice.
 In 2019 she was curator of the Austrian Pavilion at the 58th International Art Exhibition La Biennale di Venezia.
 She is a member of the curatorial board of the mumok – Museum Moderner Kunst Stiftung Ludwig Wien and a board member of Cukrarna Gallery, Ljubljana.
 Felicitas Thun-Hohenstein is the author and editor of numerous texts and publications.
-Together with Morten Solvik she is a co-initiator and artistic director of the Mahler Forum for Music and Society, Klagenfurt.
+She is the initiator and together with section.a artistic director of the Mahler Forum for Music and Society, Klagenfurt.